rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 * `n6, n7` are both child nodes of `n6`

-Logging the list of sections at certain points in time, while the above fragment is being processed, would result in the following trace of section
+Logging the list of sections at certain points in time, while the above fragment is being processed, could result in the following trace of lists:
-sequences:

 ```
 trace of sequences:     -  node event: